AceDataCloud/PixverseAPI/README.md

 }
 ```

-As you can see, the result content is the same as the video template effect, which also realizes the function of generating videos using template effects.
+It can be seen that the result content is the same as the video template effect, which also realizes the function of generating videos using template effects.

-### Continue to Expand Video Generation Function
+### Continue to expand video generation function

 If you want to expand the generated Pixverse video, you can set the parameter `action` to `extend`, and input the ID of the video to be expanded.
 The video ID can be obtained based on basic usage, as shown in the image below: